GlobalSport/state-decorator/README.md

 # V7: Partial state and new hooks

+- React 17 (upcoming V8 for React 18)
 - All effects can now return a partial state that will be merged with current state.
 - More documentation on global and local store use cases.
 - **useLocalStore** and **useStore** now have a parameter to specify if the React component must re-rerender after a state change.
 - New **useStoreContextSlice** hook was added to get a slice of a store in a context.
+- New **onMountDeferred** to execute initialization code after initial render
+- New effect helpers
 - Removed useBindStore hook.

 # 🏎️ V6: The Store